 Wood Flooring Creates Space

-Carpets are one of the most common flooring options for most bedrooms, since they add warmth and comfort in a place we spend quite a bit of time.
+Carpets are one of the most common flooring options for most bedrooms since they add warmth and comfort in a place we spend quite a bit of time.
 The problem with carpets is that they visually create an enclosed space and limit the openness of the bedroom, which is a style that is becoming increasingly popular such as open concept kitchens and living areas.

 Engineered wooden flooring does the opposite and has the ability to open up a space whilst providing warmth when combined with a heating system.
-Wide planks help achieve a sense of largesse as well as making an ideal canvas compatible with everything from more traditional bedrooms to modern, chic styles.
+Wide planks help achieve a sense of largesse as well as make an ideal canvas compatible with everything from more traditional bedrooms to modern, chic styles.

 Which options lend themselves well to the bedroom?
 The sky’s the limit, but lighter colours such as light greys and off-whites can contrast well with decorative elements.
 Natural wood finishes are also elegant and add warmth as well.
 Versailles patterns work well with natural wood species and finishes and make a statement as well.